Seth-msum/340Group8/README.md

 ## Personas

+### Jay - Employee (Seth Bentley)

+Jay is 30 years old and is the overnight stocker for a local store.
+Jay does not know much about computers or technology but is excited to learn how to use this new application to make his job easier.
+He currently uses a paper print out of the items to be stocked and where they need to be.

 ### Robert - Store Owner(Hayden Gagnon)

 Robert is 54 years old and owns the local Target.
 He hopes to make his Target one of the top stores in the company with the most consistent selection available for customers.
 Robert is not very computer savvy but understands that the use of computer systems can help his store become more efficient and better for customers.
 He is willing to invest in systems for his business as long as those systems give benefits in return.